 The main responsibility of a consultee is to advise the research team whether they think the person without capacity to consent for themselves would be happy to take part in the study.
 If you agree to act as consultee, the research team would ask you to consider what you know of your young person's wishes and feelings, consider their interests, and to let us know of any advance decisions they may have made about participating in research.
 These should take precedence.
 If you decide your young person would have no objection to taking part, we will ask you to read and sign the Consent & Consultee Declaration Form, provided by your young person's educational setting as a link to an online form or as a paper form.
-We will also give you a copy to keep.
+The educational setting will provide two copies of the paper forms for you to complete (one copy is to keep for your records).
+If you complete the online form, you will be able to download a PDF copy of your responses after submitting the form.